jcdel/prop-cert/README.md

-# Shop Inventory Management System (PropCert Tech Challenge)
+# PropCert Inventory Management System

-An immutable inventory system using Immudb, Node.js, and Express.
+An immutable inventory and audit system using Immudb, Node.js, and Express.

 ---

 ## ✨ Features

-- **Add and query products** with tamper-proof storage
+- Add/query products with tamper-proof storage
-- **Record IN/OUT/ADJUSTMENT transactions**, cryptographically verified
+- Record IN/OUT/ADJUSTMENT transactions (cryptographically verified)
-- **Query inventory history** with running balance and verification
+- Query inventory history with running balance and verification
-- **API-key authentication**
+- Audit and verify any transaction by ID
+- Time-travel inventory: get stock at any date
+- API-key authentication (middleware)
-- **Append-only inventorial data**, with verifiability proofs available via API
+- Append-only inventorial data, with verifiability proofs available via API

 ---